-Caramelised pear & chocolate upside-down cake
+Caramelised pear and chocolate upside-down cake

 - 40g unsalted butter, plus extra for greasing